-Jerusalem artichoke contains inulin which is a prebiotic.
-After an analysis of your gene expression and taking your wellness goals into account, it has been determined that jerusalem artichoke in your diet will be beneficial for you.
+Jerusalem artichoke contains inulin which is a prebiotic fiber.
+After analyzing your gene expression and taking your data into account, it has been determined that jerusalem artichoke in your diet will be optimal for you.
 Inulin is converted by your microbiome to produce butyrate.
 It has been reported that inulin increases microbial diversity, prevents constipation, helps manage weight, regulates blood sugar and aids with gastrointestinal distress.